Choosing from Root Canal vs Extraction | Elements Dental Spa

 Tooth extraction

-When a tooth is severely damaged or infected, you may be faced with a choice: root canal or tooth extraction.
+When there is a severely damaged or infected tooth, you may be faced with a choice: root canal or tooth extraction.
 Both treatments relieve pain and protect your oral health, but they achieve this in different ways.
-Understanding the key differences between the two can help you make an informed decision with your dentist.

 What Is a Root Canal?